Travel.State.Gov > Legal Resources > Judicial Assistance Country Information > Japan Judicial Assistance Information

 Emergency services only.

 Japan is a party to the Hague Convention on the Service Abroad of Judicial and Extra Judicial Documents in Civil and Commercial Matters.
 Complete information on the operation of the Convention, including an interactive online request form are available on the Hague Conference website.
 Requests should be completed in duplicate and submitted with two sets of the documents to be served, and translations, directly to Japan’s Central Authority for the Hague Service Convention.
 The person in the United States executing the request form should be either an attorney or clerk of court.
 The applicant should include the titles attorney at law or clerk of court on the identity and address of applicant and signature/stamp fields.
 Attorneys should cite Rule 4 of the Federal Rules of Civil Procedure or comparable state statute permitting attorneys to execute service requests.
-While Japan has not declared made a formal declaration under the Convention that it objects to the sending of judicial documents by postal channels directly to addressees in Japan, the representative of Japan made clear at the Special Commission of April 1989 on the practical operation of the Hague Service and Evidence Conventions made clear the absence of a formal objection does not imply that the sending of judicial documents by postal channels to addressees in Japan is always considered valid service in Japan.
-In fact, sending documents by such a method would not be deemed valid service in Japan in circumstances where the rights of the addressee were not respected.
+Japan formally objected to service under Article 10, and does not permit service via postal channels.
 For additional information see the Hague Conference Service Convention web page and the Hague Conference Practical Handbook on the Operation of the Hague Service Convention.
 See also Japan’s response to the 2008 Hague Conference questionnaire on the practical operation of the Service Convention.

 Prosecution Requests: U.S. federal or state prosecutors should also contact the Office of International Affairs, Criminal Division, Department of Justice for guidance.